queueit/KnownUser.V3.ASPNET/README.md

 }
 ```

+## Installation
+we will provide a NuGet package soon.

 ## Alternative Implementation
 If your application server (maybe due to security reasons) is not allowed to do external GET requests, then you have three options:

 1. Manually download the configuration file from Queue-it Go self-service portal, save it on your application server and load it from local disk
-2. Use and internal gateway server to download the configuration file and save to application server
+2. Use an internal gateway server to download the configuration file and save to application server
-3. Specify the configuration in code without using the Trigger/Action paradime.
+3. Specify the configuration in code without using the Trigger/Action paradigm.
 In this case it is important *only to queue-up page requests* and not requests for resources or AJAX calls.
 This can be done by adding custom filtering logic to Global.asax

 **or** if using asp.net mvc by adding it as an ActionFilter on the page controllers